Caucus Roles: Spokesperson for Health, Labour, Gaelic Affairs, and the Public Service Commission.

-Lisa Roberts was elected as the MLA for Halifax Needham in August 2016.
+Bio: Lisa Roberts was elected as the MLA for Halifax Needham in August 2016, and re-elected in May 2017.
 Lisa is committed to supporting everyone in our community to access the services and resources they need.

 Prior to being elected, Lisa was the Executive Director of Veith House and worked as a facilitator of the North End Community Circle, which brings people together through community meals, barbecues, workshops and community gardening.
 She also played an important role in fostering communication and collaboration amongst North End non-profits and other service providers by initiating a monthly roundtable.